Death of Vincent van Gogh: The funeral

 In addition to the account given by Adeline Ravoux, Émile Bernard's letter to Albert Aurier provides details of the funeral which was held in the afternoon of 30 July 1890.
 Van Gogh's body was set out in "the painter's room" where it was surrounded by the "halo" of his last canvases and masses of yellow flowers including dahlias, and sunflowers.
 His easel, folding stool and brushes stood before the coffin.
 Among those who arrived in the room were artists Lucien Pissarro and Auguste Lauzet.
 The coffin was carried to the hearse at three o'clock.
-The company climbed the hill outside Auvers in hot sunshine, Theo and several of the others sobbing pitifully.
-The little cemetery with new tombstones was on a little hill above fields that were ripe for harvest.
-Dr Gachet, trying to suppress his tears, stammered out a few words of praise, expressing his admiration for an "honest man and a great artist... who had only two aims, art and humanity."
+The company climbed the hill outside Auvers in hot sunshine, with Theo "sobbing pitifully."
+It was "a small new cemetery strewn with new tombstones... on the little hill above the fields that were ripe for harvest."
+Gachet, trying to suppress his tears, could only say a few words of praise, expressing his admiration for an "honest man and a great artist... who had only two aims, art and humanity."